phil-harmoniq/Shell.NET/README.md

 foreach (var line in bash.Ls("-lhaF").Lines)
     Console.WriteLine(line);

-// Generic commands can be made with Bash.Command(): bash.Command("ldd /usr/bin/dotnet", redirect: false);
+// Run custom commands using Bash.Command():
+bash.Command("ldd /usr/bin/dotnet", redirect: false);
 var dotNetVersion = bash.Command("dotnet --version").Output;
 ```

 ## Details

 Bash commands return an instance of `BashResult` that stores redirected output information in `BashResult.Output`, `BashResult.ErrorMsg`, `BashResult.ExitCode`, and `BashResult.Lines`.
 By default, all commands (except for `Bash.Echo()`) will redirect their output information.
-If a command is run with `redirect: false`, all properties in `BashResult` except for BashResult.ExitCode will be `null`.
+If a command is run with `redirect: false`, all properties in `BashResult` except for `BashResult.ExitCode` will be `null`.